SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/tenant-storage.md

 The Tenant Storage policy is **a tenant-wide policy, and it cannot be automated**.
 That means that no tasks are created to resolve this policy violation, and no emails are sent to collaborators.

-The tenant storage limits **are still detected** and shown on the Security and Compliance dashboard. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails.
+When a tenant storage limit is exceeded, Syskit Point **detects the policy vulnerability** and shows it on the Security and Compliance dashboard. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails.

 The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.